-- 1: Medicine in Britain, c.1250-present

-- The British Sector of the Western Front, 1914-18: Injuries, treatment and trenches.

-- 2: Henry VIII and his ministers, 1509-40
+- Weimar and Nazi Germany, 1918-1939 - Superpower Relations and the Cold War, 1941-1991 - Medicine in Britain, c.1250-present, including the Historic Environment: The British Sector of the Western Front, 1914-18: Injuries, treatment and trenches. - Henry VIII and his ministers, 1509-40

-The American West, c.1835-c1895

-- 3: Weimar and Nazi Germany, 1918 to 1939

 100% examination - three examination papers are taken at the end of Year 11.
-You will be well prepared for these through engaging and challenging lessons, an extensive revision programme and individually focussed intervention sessions.
+All content will be taught during lessons and there will be a variety of opportunities to engage in Masterclasses, Intervention and Homework to explore a wider depth of knowledge.